 ♦ Mulch around the plant to protect the plant during the cold months.

-Fertilizing – fertilizing urges the new growth.
-We don’t the plants to form new leaves if the cold temperatures are around the corner.
-The plants should go dormant in late fall.
+Fertilizing – fertilizing urges new growth.
+We do not want new growth in the fall with the cold temperatures just around the corner.
+The plants should be going dormant in late fall.